Protecting and conserving limited natural resources is a critical piece of maintaining a sustainable and resilient community.

 - Improving Lexington's tree canopy by reducing the loss of existing trees and planting new ones.
 Trees filter our air and water, keep us cooler in summer, and host a wide variety of wildlife.

-Visit their website to learn more about the group's programs, events, demonstration projects, and educational tools about wildlife-friendly practices.
+Visit the Lexington Living Landscapes website to learn more about the group's programs, events, demonstration projects, and educational tools about wildlife-friendly practices.

 Water is a precious resource that we all have a responsibility to protect and conserve.
 Especially with more frequent drought conditions and increasing demands on limited water supplies, conserving water has become a pressing issue for communities in Massachusetts.
 Become a water steward today with the tips and resources below.